RBB Economics, Brussels and London

 How – if at all – should broader policy objectives, including environmental and sustainability objectives, labour market considerations, and privacy concerns, be taken into account in merger and antitrust investigations?
 Is the ability to balance broader concerns in a competition law environment affected by Vestager’s new dual mandate, at least for digital businesses?
 And what should the right balance be between meeting these objectives by modifying competition law processes, or by the use of ex ante regulation?

-Tania Van den Brande, director of economics, Ofcom
+Tania Van den Brande, Director of Economics, Ofcom, London

-Maria Rocha Barros, SVP, CLO, GC, Booking.com, Amsterdam
+Maria Rocha Barros, Senior Vice President and Chief Legal Officer, Booking.com, Amsterdam

 11.50: Fireside Chat